 Pret already informed an inquiring customer that their coffee isn’t fair-trade anymore.
 And to be frank, I simply don’t believe that Pret pays “sometimes” more than fair-trade as it’s claimed here in the Facebook response.
 It’s just typical Pret bla-bla and 99.9% of customers swallow everything Pret tells them.
 Really sad!

-Bottom line, if Pret would advertise double or extra shot, but serve 1.5 shots, they’d get in legal trouble, at least with the Advertising Standards Agency that slapped Pret regarding their “natural” claim.
+Bottom line, if Pret would advertise double or extra shot, but serve 1.5 shots, they’d get in legal trouble, at least with the Advertising Standards Authority in the UK that slapped Pret already regarding their “natural” food claim.

 Ever wondered why the word “natural” has disappeared off all Pret’s signage and packaging?
 Here’s why, that was truly false advertisement: Pret A Manger – Ready to (ch)eat.